 Deals and flows analysis in the high-yield bond market

-High-yield bond issuance activity slowed down last week after recording the highest YTD (year-to-date) volume in the previous week.
-According to data from S&P Capital IQ/LCD, dollar-denominated high-yield debt amounting to $4.6 billion was issued in the week ending April 15.
-In the previous week, high-yield issuance stood at $10.9 billion—the highest YTD issuance.
-The number of transactions fell to seven last week from eight in the previous week.
+High-yield bond issuance activity was strong last week.
+It recorded the second-highest YTD (year-to-date) volume.
+According to data from S&P Capital IQ/LCD, dollar-denominated high-yield debt amounting to $10.1 billion was issued in the week ending April 22.
+In the previous week, the high-yield issuance was $4.6 billion.
+The number of transactions fell to six last week from seven in the previous week.

-Last week brought the total US dollar-denominated issuance of high-yield debt to $52.0 billion in 2016 YTD.
-This is 55% lower compared to the same period in 2015.
+Last week brought the total US dollar-denominated issuance of high-yield debt to $62.7 billion in 2016 YTD.
+This is 49.4% lower than the same period in 2015.

 High-yield debt is tracked by mutual funds like the Prudential Short Duration High Yield Income Fund – Class A (HYSAX) and the TIAA-CREF High-Yield Fund – Retail Class (TIYRX).
 It’s also tracked by ETFs like the SPDR Barclays Capital High Yield Bond ETF (JNK) and the iShares iBoxx $ High Yield Corporate Bond Fund (HYG).